Can't Access Your Own Site? Read This Guide

 6. Re-enable 2FA by email

 Shield uses WordPress' normal email sending system.
 If email isn't arriving, that means that it's getting blocked somewhere.
-You can check your activity log and see that email is probably sent.
+You can check your activity log and see that email is attempted probably sent.
 The problem with using WordPress and your server to send emails is that it's unpredictable and unreliable.
 It might work today, and not tomorrow, or not work at all.
 WordPress sites and servers just aren't meant to send emails.
 We discuss this further here.

 You'll need to assess your email deliverability on your WordPress site by using a dedicated and properly configured email system such as Postmark.